The Beauty Products a Top Travel Blogger Never Leaves Home Without

 Not only do you have to downsize the number of products you’re packing, but each one has to stay under 3.1 oz, too.
 If you’re someone who doesn’t travel much and visiting your destination for the first time ever, knowing where to start can be daunting.
 So we recruited someone who practically lives out of a suitcase for help.
 Rene Daniella‘s OwnByFemme is by far one of the most popular travel sites out today.
 With hundreds of thousands of followers across social media, she’s become a go-to resource for how to make the best fashion, beauty, and wellness choices while literally living on the go.

-Ahead are the products she never leaves home without, no matter her destination, along with a reason you should pack them too.
+Ahead are the products she never leaves home without (according to her wildly popular Instagram account), no matter her destination, along with a reason you should pack them too.

 MORE: 20 Under-$20 Travel-Size Products You Can Find in Sephora